 Faculty Hall (1970), named in honor of the University's original faculty and staff, houses the Biology Department, as well as Mathematics offices.
-A large lecture hall is located on the main level.
+A lecture auditorium is located on the main level.
 Classrooms, several biology laboratories, and a chemistry laboratory are housed in Faculty Hall as well.

 Regents Hall (1985), a three-story classroom building, was named in honor of the Board of Trustees.
 The main level houses the English and History department as well as the Psychology, Criminal Justice, and Emergency Management and Homeland Security departments.
 The upper level houses the Chemistry and Physics offices; and chemistry, biology, electronics, and research laboratories.
-Classrooms, a general purpose physics laboratory, and the Elaine (Toler) Mahaffey Microbiology Laboratory are located in the lower level.
+Classrooms, a general purpose physics laboratory, and a microbiology laboratory are located in the lower level.